-- 1. Install the 2" PVC Tee horizontally on the 2" vent pipe that is extending out the side of the cabinet.
+- Install the 2" PVC Tee horizontally on the 2" vent pipe that is extending out the side of the cabinet.
 Permanently bond them together using appropriate primer and cement.
-Refer to the alternate orientation shown in Figure 15. - 2.
+Refer to the alternate orientation shown in Figure 16. - 2.
 Install the 2" PVC Elbow on the end of the 2" PVC Tee.
-Permanently bond them together using appropriate primer and cement. - 3.
-Install the reducer or PVC trap (if supplied) on the bottom end of the PVC Tee.
-Permanently bond them together using appropriate primer and cement. - 4.
-Install the 1/2" x 1/2" hose barb on the 2" PVC reducer.
-NOTE: Do not over tighten!
-Use an adequate amount of Teflon tape on the threads.
-Do not use liquid sealants. - 5.
-Verify all connections and joints for tight fit and proper alignment with other vent pipes.
+Permanently bond them together using appropriate primer and cement. - Install the reducer or PVC trap (if supplied) on the bottom end of the PVC Tee.
+Permanently bond them together using appropriate primer and cement.